jackhwl/go-lang/React_Go/Readme.md

   - Setting up a database repository I
   - Setting up a database repository II
   - Improving the allMovies handler to use our database
+## Working with JSON
+  - Setting up utils.go and a writeJSON helper